MichaelMKKelly/MK-SmartBed/README.md

 Using cat6 cables keeps it pretty neat and them being standard network cabels means that they are easily interchangleable if things get mixed up during a move etc...

-The output is very reliable and I would have no issue using it in automationss
+The output is very reliable and I would have no issue using it in automations

 ## What should i have done differntly?